Why is my Espresso too foamy?

 Conversely, if the coffee beans you are using are very old, there will be no crema over your shot, which is also not a good sign.

 Dark roasted coffee beans have more carbon dioxide because of the prolonged roasting process.
-That’s why they create form.
+That’s why they create more foam.

 Check out our article on the best coffee beans for Espresso.
 I have compared the flavors and qualities of 10 different espresso beans.

-And if you are using coffee grounds that are too fine, the Espresso will become over-extracted, and you will get a very thick layer of foam.
+And if you use coffee grounds that are too fine, the Espresso will become over-extracted, and you will get too much foam on the top Espresso

 fine coffee grounds